-For the first two projection years, announced pipeline and storage capacity expansions (which are deemed highly likely to occur) are used to establish limits on flows and seasonal storage in the model.
+For the first two years of the projection, announced pipeline and storage capacity expansions, which are deemed highly likely to occur, are used to establish limits on flows and seasonal storage in the model.
 Subsequently, pipeline and storage capacity is added when increases in consumption, coupled with an anticipated price increase, warrant such additions (i.e., flow is allowed to exceed current capacity if the demand still exists given an assumed increased tariff).
-Once it is determined that an expansion will occur, the associated capital costs are applied in the revenue requirement calculations in future years.
+Once the model determines that an expansion will occur, the associated capital costs are applied in the revenue requirement calculations in future years.
 Capital costs are assumed based on average costs of recent comparable expansions for compressors, looping, and new pipeline.

-It is assumed that pipeline and local distribution companies build and subscribe to a portfolio of interstate pipeline and storage capacity to serve a region-specific colder-than-normal winter demand level, set at 30% above the daily average.
+Pipeline and local distribution companies are assumed to build and subscribe to a portfolio of interstate pipeline and storage capacity to serve a region-specific colder-than-normal winter demand level, set at 30% above the daily average.
 Maximum pipeline capacity utilization in the peak period is set at 99%.
 In the off-peak period, the maximum is assumed to vary between 75% and 99% of the design capacity.
 The overall level and profile of consumption, as well as the availability and price of supplies, mostly cause realized pipeline utilization levels to be lower than the maximum.